Harder-Narasimhan strata and $p$-adic period domains: Introduction

 Consider the $p$-adic flag variety $\Fl(G,\mu^{-1})$ first.
-Then by studying modifications of the trivial $G$-bundle over the Fargues-Fontaine curve, we can introduce two stratifications as follows.
+By studying modifications of the trivial $G$-bundle over the Fargues-Fontaine curve, we can introduce two stratifications as follows.
 The first one is the Newton stratification introduced by Caraiani-Scholze in \cite{CS} section 3.
 Let $C|\breve{E}$ be any algebraically closed perfectoid field and $X=X_{C^\flat}$ be the Fargues-Fontaine curve over $\Q_p$ attached to the tilt $C^\flat$ equipped with a closed point $\infty$ with residue field $C$.
-To each point $x\in \Fl(G,\mu^{-1})(C)$, we can attach a modified $G$-bundle at $\infty$ of the trivial $G$-bundle $\E_1$ over $X$.
-The isomorphism class of $\E_{1,x}$ defines a point in $B(G)$ (the set of $\sigma$-conjugacy classes in $G(\breve{\Q}_p)$, cf. \cite{Kot1, Kot2}), which in fact lies in the Kottwitz set $B(G,\mu)$ (\cite{Kot2} section 6).
+A very basic construction (originally due to Beauville-Laszlo) is that, to each point $x\in \Fl(G,\mu^{-1})(C)$, we can attach a modified $G$-bundle at $\infty$ of the trivial $G$-bundle $\E_1$ over $X$.
+Recall that by Fargues's main theorem in \cite{F3}, we have a bijection $B(G)\st{\sim}{\lra} H_{\tr{et}}^1(X,G),\quad [b']\mapsto [\E_{b'}]$, where $B(G)$ is the set of $\sigma$-conjugacy classes in $G(\breve{\Q}_p)$, cf. \cite{Kot1, Kot2}.
+The isomorphism class of $\E_{1,x}$ thus defines a point in $B(G)$, which in fact lies in the Kottwitz set $B(G,\mu)$ (\cite{Kot2} section 6).
 This gives the Newton stratification Each stratum $\Fl(G,\mu^{-1})^{Newt=[b']}$ is a locally closed subspace of $\Fl(G,\mu^{-1})$, therefore we can either view it as a pseudo-adic space in the sense of Huber (\cite{Hub}) or a diamond in the sense of Scholze (\cite{S}).

-On the other hand, we can define the Harder-Narasimhan vector attached to the modification triple, which is an element in the set $\Nc(G)$ of \cite{RR} 1.7 attached to $G$.
-In the case of $\GL_n$ this has been studied by Cornut-Irissarry in \cite{CI}.
-It turns out that this vector $\nu(\E_1,\E_{1,x},f)$ is identical to the Harder-Narasimhan vector $\nu(\Fc_x)$ defined in \cite{DOR} chapter VI.3 for the ``$G$-filtration'' $\Fc_x$ attached to $x$.
+On the other hand, we can define the Harder-Narasimhan vector (see subsections \ref{subsection adm modif} and \ref{subsection G-str}) attached to the modification triple $(\E_1,\E_{1,x},f)$, which is an element in the set $\Nc(G)$ of \cite{RR} 1.7 attached to $G$.
+In the case of $\GL_n$ this has been studied by Fargues \cite{F2} and Cornut-Irissarry \cite{CI}.
+It turns out that under the above \emph{minuscule} condition, the vector $\nu(\E_1,\E_{1,x},f)$ is identical to the Harder-Narasimhan vector $\nu(\Fc_x)$ defined in \cite{DOR} chapter VI.3 for the ``$G$-filtration'' $\Fc_x$ attached to $x$.
 We can show that in fact $\nu(\E_1,\E_{1,x},f)$ (in fact some normalization of it) lies in $\Nc(G,\mu)$, the image of $B(G,\mu)$ under the Newton map $\nu: B(G)\ra \Nc(G)$ (cf. \cite{Kot1} section 4).
 In this way we get the Harder-Narasimhan stratification Similarly as above, each Harder-Narasimhan stratum is a locally closed subspace of $\Fl(G,\mu^{-1})$.
 For both stratifications, the maximal open strata are indexed by the \emph{basic} element $[b]\in B(G,\mu)$ and we have an inclusion